Market Position Statement policy context

 Health and social care landscape in Wandsworth

-This white paper was followed by the assent of the Health and Care Act 2022 which places duties on partners in health and social care to work more effectively together through the creation of integrated care systems (ICSs) which are geographically based partnerships that bring together NHS services with local authorities and other local partners to plan and deliver joined up health and care services to improve the lives of people in their area.
+The Health and Care Act 2022 places duties on partners in health and social care to work more effectively together through the creation of integrated care systems (ICSs).
+These are geographically based partnerships that bring together NHS services with local authorities and other local partners to plan and deliver joined up health and care services to improve the lives of people in their area.
 These replace the old clinical commissioning groups (CCG) model.

 Wandsworth is part of the Southwest London ICS which is responsible for how health and care is planned, paid for, and delivered across six authorities including Wandsworth, Richmond, Croydon, Kingston, Merton, and Sutton.
 We have a strong track record of integration with the NHS and other Council directorates.
 Our collaborations across the SWL health and care system are aligned through our Wandsworth Health and Care Plan.
 We collaborate with Public Health colleagues and other departments to meet common objectives resulting in joint work on active lifestyles and our prevention framework, with housing around rough sleeping and corporately around the cost of living crisis.